Italian Anti-Vax Politician, Massimiliano Fedriga, Hospitalized With Chickenpox

-An Italian politician who leads the country’s anti-vax movement was hospitalized for four days last week with the Varicella virus, better known as chickenpox.
+An Italian politician who leads the country’s anti-vax movement was hospitalized for four days last week.
+He was reportedly diagnosed with an infection related to the varicella zoster virus, better known as chickenpox.

-The Daily Mail reports that after Massimiliano Fedriga, who is the president of the Friuli-Venezia Giulia region in the north, and member of the right-wing Northern League party, announced he was ill on his Twitter account, he was lambasted on social media with comments about karma.
+The Daily Mail reports that after Massimiliano Fedriga — who is the president of the Friuli-Venezia Giulia region, and a member of the right-wing Northern League party — announced he was ill on his Twitter account, he was lambasted on social media.
+Many of his critics made comments related to the concept of karma.

-Fedriga has argued against the Lorenzin decree which made full vaccinations a requirement for all children in the country before they could attend school.
+Fedriga has argued against the Lorenzin decree which made full vaccinations a requirement for all schoolchildren in the country should they wish to attend class.
 He stated that he had his own children vaccinated, but didn’t believe parents should be compelled to inoculate their children before sending them to school.

-President Fedriga stated in 2017 that making the 12 vaccines, including chickenpox and measles, obligatory to attend school as it was not the way to convince anti-vaxxers.
+President Fedriga stated in 2017 that making the 12 vaccines — including vaccines for chickenpox and the measles — obligatory for schoolchildren was not the way to convince anti-vaxxers.

-After being released from the hospital, Fedriga tweeted presumably to his supporters.
+After being released from the hospital, Fedriga tweeted a message to his supporters.

 “I’m fine, I’m at home in convalescence and I thank everyone.”